uetchy/uechi.io/source/_drafts/youtube-live-analysis.md

 ![](scalability.png)

-I run the cluster for a while and by far it hoards approximately 1 million comments per day.
+I run the cluster for a while and by far it hoards approximately one million comments per day.
 Now I could reliably run my own bakery.

 # Look Before You Leap

-Okay take a close look at the data before actually starting to build a model.
+Okay now there are five million chats sitting on MongoDB store.
+Let's take a close look at these before actually starting to build a model.

-## Overview
+## Troll's Behavior

 ## By talent